Investec Bank Plc (‘IBP’) Best Execution Policy Disclosure Statement

 The best execution obligation applies whether we are executing orders on behalf of clients or placing orders with, or passing orders to, others for execution.
 This Policy describes IBP’s strategy for obtaining the best possible result for clients on a consistent basis.
 It sets out the key steps IBP takes to comply with our best execution obligation and how those steps enable IBP to obtain the best possible result for you.

 1 Financial Instruments as defined in Directive 2014/65/EU, Annex I, Section C, as applied by the UK and the Financial Conduct Authority.

 Best Execution – General

 We have established and implemented policies and procedures, including an Order and Best Execution Policy, which are designed to be sufficient to ensure we seek to obtain the best possible results for client orders, subject to and taking into account any specific instructions, the nature of clients’ orders and the nature of the markets and products concerned.

 While we will take all sufficient steps to satisfy ourselves that we have processes in place that can reasonably be expected to lead to the delivery of the best possible result for our clients it may not be possible for us to obtain best execution on every order executed on behalf of clients.
 Further, if you give us a specific instruction, we will follow that instruction, and this may not result in the same quality of execution as where we retain discretion in relation to the execution of your order.

-This document applies to clients that we have classified as Retail and Professional Clients in accordance with Directive 2014/65/EU (“MiFID II”) rules.
+This document applies to clients that we have classified as Retail and Professional Clients in accordance with Directive 2014/65/EU (“MiFID II”) rules, as applied locally by the UK.
 Unless otherwise agreed, we will not owe best execution to clients classified as Eligible Counterparties (ECPs), although the duty to identify and manage any conflicts of interests will nevertheless apply.

 Best Execution – Overview